Why run this experiment

 What’s the biggest risk of this workflow?

 Fabricated statistics.
 AI will occasionally invent a plausible-sounding number.
 Always verify any specific data claim before posting.
-One bad stat posted publicly does more damage than a month of slightly generic content.

-Is this approach suitable for brand accounts, not just personal?
+Is this approach suitable for brand accounts?

 Yes, but brand accounts need tighter brief templates with defined voice guidelines.
 Feed the AI your brand voice document at the start of each session.
-Consistency matters more for branded channels than personal ones.